BUILD CONFIDENCE, INSPIRE CHANGE, TRANSFORM LIVES

 ON-CAMPUS HANDS-ON PRACTICE

-Engage in high-impact clinical experiences such as simulations with real and mock clients, pro bono clinics and interprofessional collaboration throughout the program to develop competence and confidence and ensure you are practice-ready.
+Engage in high-impact clinical experiences such as simulations with real and mock clients, Pro Bono Clinics and interprofessional collaboration throughout the program to develop competence and confidence and ensure you are practice-ready.

 ONE-ON-ONE MENTORSHIP

 You’ll thrive in a supportive learning environment where students and faculty actively uplift each other, share resources and celebrate different perspectives.
-You’ll receive dedicated, guided mentorship throughout your OT journey—from enrollment advisors and the financial aid team at the start to personalized coaching from faculty mentors and career and student services.
+You’ll receive dedicated, guided mentorship2 throughout your OT journey—from enrollment advisors and the financial aid team at the start to personalized coaching from faculty mentors and career and student services.

 EXPERT FACULTY-PRACTITIONERS